djhaskin987/degasolv/docs/command-reference.rst

 ==========================

 This guide describes the Degasolv CLI, what subcommands and options there are, and what they are for.
+It also describes how to specify options.

 Some Notes on Versions
 ----------------------